albanoj2/dzone-tutorial-staff-springmvc/README.md

 This repository contains the code examples that accompany the DZone staff presentation on Spring MVC given by Justin Albano on May 15, 2020.

 ## Running the Tests
+Before running the tests, the following must be installed:

+# Java
+# Maven

 To run the unit tests for this example, execute the following on the command line:

 ```